Rodrigo-Weber-dos-Santos/multivector-low-energy-stimulation/README.md

 python run_corrected_skfem.py
 ```

-This generates the corrected field sweep, activation maps, archived arrays, and comparison figures in `code/BidovsMono/out_corrected/` and `code/BidovsMono/figures/`.
+This generates the field sweep, activation maps, archived arrays, and comparison figures in `code/BidovsMono/out_corrected/` and `code/BidovsMono/figures/`.
 See `code/BidovsMono/README.md` for the exact plotting command used for the final 2 x 2 activation-map figure.

 ## Simulation scripts